armand1m/node-grumble/README.md

  - User Features
     - [ ] List users in the server
     - [ ] List users in a channel
-    - [ ] Observe user changes
+    - [ ] Observe changes in users states
  - Text Features
     - [x] Send text to a Channel
     - [ ] Send text to a User
- - Voice Features [UNSTABLE]
+ - Voice Features
     - [x] Play audio file
-      - Currently failing on specific situations.
-I'm currently exploring this.
     - [x] Volume control
+    - [x] Opus Support Only
+    - [x] Bitrate optimization
+    - [ ] Mute / Unmute
     - [ ] Process incoming voice
-    - [ ] Real time list of speaking users
+    - [ ] Real-time list of speaking users as Observable

 ## Usage